 The CBC will launch a new Accelerator Award program to support translational research and provide university researchers with “early commercial guidance.”
 Accelerator Awards will be used to support the initial, and therefore highest risk, stage of commercially-directed research focused on the development of a therapeutic or an associated biomarker or diagnostic.
 The program will encourage interactions between academic researchers and industry/pharmaceutical experts early in the development of projects and provide advice to award recipients in setting and progressing toward commercialization milestones.
 Award recipients will be mentored by faculty, industry experts, tech transfer officers and CBC personnel.
 Accelerator awardees will provide project updates at CBCAN meetings.

-Letters of Intent (LOIs) to submit translational research projects will be required for initial evaluation by a team of reviewers (Accelerator Review Board, ARB; TBA) that will include university faculty with scientific, translational and entrepreneurial expertise, tech transfer officers and industry scientists.
+Letters of Intent (LOIs) to submit translational research projects will be required for initial evaluation by a team of reviewers (Accelerator Review Board, ARB) that will include university faculty with scientific, translational and entrepreneurial expertise, tech transfer officers and industry scientists.
 Selected LOIs will be presented at a CBCAN meeting and finalists will be invited to submit full proposals, which must discuss commercial potential, milestones and deliverables and incorporate the ARB feedback from the CBCAN.
 Accelerator Awards will be for $100,000 for one year.

 Awarded projects that have met proposed milestones during the first year may be invited to apply for $150,000 for one additional year.